gohanlon/swift-memberwise-init-macro/README.md

 }
 ```

-While MemberwiseInit doesn’t (yet) solve for default values of `let` properties, `_optionalsDefaultNil` serves the specific case of defaulting optional properties to `nil`:
+Where appriopriate, `_optionalsDefaultNil` can be a convenient way to default optional properties to `nil` in the generated initializer:

 ```swift
 @MemberwiseInit(.public, _optionalsDefaultNil: true)